-As at December 31, 2023, the Company had variable-rate debt of \$1,944.3 million with a weighted average interest rate of 8.2% (2022: \$1,708.2 million at a weighted average interest rate of 7.0%).
-The Company has converted \$350.9 million of the variable-rate debt to fixed-rate debt using interest rate swaps with a weighted average interest rate of 4.7% (2022: \$493.7 million at a weighted average interest rate of 4.2%).
+As at December 31, 2024, the Company had variable-rate debt of \$1,683.0 million with a weighted average interest rate of 6.4% (2023: \$1,944.3 million at a weighted average interest rate of 8.2%).
+The Company effectively converted \$400.0 million of the variable-rate debt to fixed-rate debt using interest rate swaps with a weighted average interest rate of 5.7% (2023: \$350.9 million at a weighted average interest rate of 4.7%).
 In addition, the Company was exposed to floating interest rates on its accounts receivable securitization program.
-As at December 31, 2023, the cash advance received pursuant to this program was \$135.0 million at a weighted average interest rate of 5.7% (2022: \$122.5 million at a weighted average interest rate of 4.6%).
-The maximum amount available to the Company under these programs is \$135.0 million (2022: \$135.0 million).
+As at December 31, 2024, the cash advance received pursuant to this program was \$141.8 million at a weighted average interest rate of 3.9% (2023: \$135.0 million at a weighted average interest rate of 5.7%).
+The maximum amount available to the Company under these programs is \$150.0 million (2023: \$135.0 million).

-As at December 31, 2023, the Company had fixed-rate debt of \$7.1 million (2022: \$7.0 million) with a weighted average effective interest rate of 3.8% (2022: 3.6%).
-Changes in market interest rates cause the fair value of long-term debt with fixed interest rates to fluctuate but do not affect net earnings, as the Company's debt is carried at amortized cost and the carrying value does not change as interest rates change.
+As at December 31, 2024, the Company had fixed-rate debt of \$6.2 million (2023: \$7.1 million) with a weighted average effective interest rate of 3.7% (2023: 3.8%).
+Changes in market interest rates cause the fair value of long-term debt with fixed interest rates to fluctuate but do not affect earnings, as the Company's debt is carried at amortized cost and the carrying value does not change as interest rates change.

-As at December 31, 2023, 17.2% (2022: 27.2%) of the Company's outstanding debt and revolving accounts receivable securitization program were not exposed to interest rate movements, after including the effect of interest rate swaps.
+As at December 31, 2024, 22.2% (2023: 17.2%) of the Company's outstanding debt and revolving accounts receivable securitization program were not exposed to interest rate movements, after including the effect of interest rate swaps.

 The Company's designated interest rate swaps are accounted for as cash flow hedges to reduce variability of floating rate interest payments of variable-rate debt.
-These interest rate swaps settle periodically against the Term SOFR benchmark and mature in 2024.
+These interest rate swaps settle periodically against CORRA and mature in 2027.

-The critical terms of designated interest rate swaps and the associated hedged items are closely aligned.
-The Company performs a qualitative assessment of the effectiveness, and it is expected that the value of the interest rate swaps and the value of the corresponding hedged items will systematically change in opposite directions in response to movements in the underlying interest rates.
+The critical terms of designated interest rate swaps and the associated hedged items are similar.
+The Company performs a quantitative assessment of the effectiveness, and it is expected that the value of the interest rate swaps and the value of the corresponding hedged items will systematically change in opposite directions in response to movements in the underlying interest rates.
 Sources of hedge ineffectiveness include the effect of the counterparty and the Company's own credit risk on the fair value of the interest rate swaps and a lack of access to negative benchmark interest rates on the Company's borrowings.

-The change in fair values of interest rate hedges used as the basis for recognizing ineffectiveness for the year ended December 31, 2023 and 2022 were as follows:
+The change in fair values of interest rate hedges used as the basis for recognizing ineffectiveness for the year ended December 31, 2024 and 2023 were as follows:

-20 23 Hedging Hedging instruments Hedged items instruments Hedged items Cash flow hedges \$ 1,073 \$ (1,073) \$ 16,755 \$ (16,783)
+2024 20 23 Hedging instruments Hedged items Hedging instruments Hedged items Cash flow hedges \$ \$ (144) \$ 85 \$ 1,073 \$ (1,073)